Problem

 The private key never leaves the hardware device.

-Because authentication is bound to the requesting origin, phishing attacks are mitigated.
+Authentication is bound to the requesting origin, which limits phishing.

 Azure AD Integration